 - The purpose of support persons and how to interact with people who are accompanied by a support person; and

-Morneau Shepell employees and customer-facing representatives in Ontario will also be required to read Morneau Shepell's Policies, Practices and Procedures for Accessible Customer Service document in addition to any other internal documents on accessibility at Morneau Shepell.
+Morneau Shepell employees and customer‐facing representatives in Ontario are also required to read Morneau Shepell’s Policies, Practices and Procedures for Accessible Customer Service document in addition to any other internal documents on accessibility at Morneau Shepell.

 Information and communications

 Technological innovation and communication is important to Morneau Shepell.
 Morneau Shepell’s websites have been created in accordance with many of the recommendations and guidelines set out in WCAG 2.0, Level A.

 The organization will continue to enhance its websites based on WCAG 2.0, Level A and will create a work plan for its Information Technology Department so that its applicable websites and/or webpages incorporate WCAG 2.0, Level AA guidelines and recommendations in accordance with the Integrated Standards Regulation to the AODA for January 1, 2021.